danielbh/react-app-preview-component/README.md

 - [ ] Add tests
 - [ ] Add instructions on how to use for each component, Maybe deploy storybook?

-Devices assets courtest of [Facebook Design](https://facebook.design/devices)
+Devices assets courtesy of [Facebook Design](https://facebook.design/devices)